jibidus/monitofen/README.md

 - [ ] Make importation rake task fail if something's wrong
 - [ ] Front: use kebab-case syntax for custom components in templates
 - [ ] Front: filter measures by time period
-- [ ] Backend: limit measures result count
 - [ ] Migrate to TypeScript
 - [ ] Dev: front auto-reload
 - [ ] Dev: move stats floating div on the right (and breakpoint on bottom right)
 - [ ] Vuetify dark theme
 - [ ] Front tests: replace RSpec style by JUnit style
+- [ ] Use Context when necessary
 - [ ] Use https://github.com/djezzzl/factory_trace
 - [ ] i18n